-I started writing the book that eventually became Searching for Satu in 1986, just a few years after the period in which it’s set.
-Five years later it had grown into a 250,000 word monster entitled Ten Days in May, which proved unpublishable.
-So in the early 90s I detached the last 40% of this magnum opus to create the first formulation of Satu, which went through innumerable rewrites before being published by Citron Press in June 1999.
+I started writing the book that eventually became Searching for Satu in 1986, a few years after the period in which it’s set.
+After many rewrites it was published by Citron Press in June 1999.

 The Citron Edition

 Citron Press was ahead of its time and had an inadequate distribution network.
 They were pioneers of print-on-demand and if Amazon had existed back then, it could have worked: but online retailing was not yet a viable route to market.
 Then the tech bubble burst and I was left with a book that had good media coverage but which was no longer available to buy.

 Today eBooks and print-on-demand have boomed with the likes of Kindle and IngramSpark, while hybrid publishing, of which Citron were harbingers, has blossomed in ways we could barely have imagined in the Nineties.

 The New Edition

 The publishing revolution has given Searching for Satu a new lease of life and this revised edition reflects readers’ feedback.
 It has never been a more exciting time to be an author of new and different fiction, in a world where both author and reader have so much choice.
 If you are searching for something that will transport you to a different world, then I hope you find it in Satu.